BA, Manhattanville College // MSW, Yeshiva University

-Kimberly has over 10 years of experience in the field of mental health practicing as an LCSW-R in Connecticut, New York and New Jersey.
-She graduated as a Hartford scholar; receiving her Masters degree in social work from the Wurzweiler School of Social Work at Yeshiva University.
+Kimberly Gevint has over ten years of experience in the field of mental health, practicing as an LCSW-R in Connecticut, New York and New Jersey.
+She graduated as a Hartford scholar, receiving her Master’s degree in social work from the Wurzweiler School of Social Work at Yeshiva University.
 Kimberly provides psychotherapy services for individuals with a variety of problems including anxiety, depression, and relationship difficulties.
-She works with clients of varying age groups from adolescents and young adults through senior citizens.
+She works with varying age groups, from adolescents and young adults to senior citizens.
 Kimberly provides services to individuals, couples and families.
-In addition to Cognitive Behavioral Therapy, Kimberly's training includes utilizing Behavioral Activation Therapy, particularly with individuals who are struggling with depression.
+In addition to Cognitive Behavioral Therapy, her training includes utilizing Behavioral Activation Therapy, particularly with individuals who are struggling with depression.

-The experience of volunteering with vulnerable communities abroad solidified Kimberly's decision to pursue a career that would be meaningful and impactful to others.
-Kimberly has often felt inspired by Stoic principles: "Today I escaped anxiety.
+The experience of volunteering with vulnerable communities abroad solidified my decision to pursue a career that would be meaningful and impactful to others.
+I have often felt inspired by Stoic philosophical principles: "Today I escaped anxiety.
 Or no, I discarded it, because it was within me, in my own perceptions — not outside.” — Marcus Aurelius.